Don’t forget your pool in winter

 Check the water chemistry and filter gauge every two weeks, adjusting where necessary.
 Your Summer pool “start-up” should be drama free if you follow these guidelines.
 If you have pool heating available then run your heater once per month for a few hours.
 A motor car does not like to stand turned off for around 6 months.
 Neither does a heat pump, gas heater or a solar heating system.

-Oasis Pools are your pool and spa experts.
+Oasis Pools have convenient Winterising Packs for chlorine and salt pools complete with a bucket and instructions.
 Contact us for customised advice for your pool or spa.

 OASIS POOLS & SPAS GALLERY